Monday, 17 November 2025

 Haddon Hall: the courtyard

 Given the choice of seeing just one building, then the grandeur and scale of Chatsworth wins.
 However, Haddon is my favourite.
 What I look for in architecture is charm, deep history and authenticity.
-Haddon has all three in spaces.
+Haddon has all three in spades.
 And most importantly of all, is that indefinable quality of homeliness: could one happily spend the rest of one's life there.
 Perhaps, I should make the 11th Duke a cheeky offer? :-)

 Saturday, 18 October 2025